 My next combination is based on herbs de Provence, marjoram, oregano, thyme, rosemary, Basil, tarragon, lavender, sea salt, and just a pinch of black pepper.
 This is an ideal mix forced to stews, and broth.
 It goes well with beef and lamb.
 I sometimes use this as a rub or a marinade.

-Here is a list of the herbs that I currently have on my windowsill and beside the house back door.
+Here is a list of the herbs that I currently have on my windowsill and outside beside the house back door.

 Marjoram gold(origanum vulgare aureum) in Greek and Roman times it was known as a symbol of happiness.

 Thyme Bressingham Pink.
 (Thymus Praecox) time is an interesting plant, with a fascinating history it was used by the ancient Egyptians for embalming, the ancient Greeks bathed in it and burnt it as incense in their temples, the Romans are accredited spreading its popularity and use across Europe.
-At one time it was placed beneath bellows to help sleep and keep away nightmares.
-It was also given to nights and Warriors as it was believed to bring courage.
+At one time it was placed beneath pillows to help sleep and keep away nightmares.
+It was also given to knights and Warriors as it was believed to bring courage.
 It has had many medicinal uses, for instance in the West Indies Thyme tea is given to a mum after childbirth.
 The oil that can also be extracted from the plant is often used for medicinal purposes.

 Thyme Doone Valley.
 I think I grow this thyme, because Lorna Doone is probably my favourite book.
 It is a typical thyme, banks the flavour suitable for any meat dish.